Improving your home should be an exciting time, so it's frustrating when you pay for a job that isn't done to the standard you'd expect.

-- Any information provided in a written format or verbally is binding, if the customer relies on it
+- Any information provided in a written or verbal format is binding, if the customer relies on it

 - If the fee isn’t agreed before work starts, it must be provided for a reasonable price